-ECON 3509 (b) International Finance
+ECON 3509 (b) International Finance Non-Standard Rotation.
+Enrollment limit: 18.

 Seminar.
 Surveys a number of topics in international finance and international macroeconomics, including balance of payments, exchange rate determination, the Mundell-Fleming model of output and exchange rate, exchange rate regimes, international capital flows, and international financial crises.
 Involves data analysis to empirically evaluate the theoretical models.
 Also provides a special focus on Asia and Europe by discussing issues such as Asia's role in the global imbalances and the effect of Euro on the capital markets.